 The term "leather" is broad and used to describe many different types of leather, some of which aren’t genuine leather at all.

-Generally speaking, leather is divided into five different types: Top-grain leather, full-grain leather, split-grain leather, genuine leather and bonded leather.
-Here's what you should know about the different types of leather.
+Generally speaking, leather is divided into five different types (or grades): Top-grain leather, full-grain leather, split-grain leather, genuine leather and bonded leather.
+Here's what you should know about the five types of leather.

 The different types of leather are used to describe not just the quality of the leather, but how the leather is treated.
 When caring for your leather, it's important to know what type it is so you can make sure it lasts as long as possible.